selsamman/amorphic-docs/_posts/2014-01-01-model-persist.md

 * **transaction** for databases that provide transactions, a transaction that was returned by the objectTemplate.beginTransaction.
 Note that if you don't specify a transaction and a default transaction was started by calling objectTemplate.beginDefaultTransaction(), the default transaction is used.
 With a transaction the save is deferred until you call objectTemplate.commit().

-* **cascadeDocument** for databases that are not document-centric (e.g other than mongoDB), indicates that the document structure in the schema is to be used to ensure that all objects in the document are saved.
+* **cascade** for databases that are not document-centric (e.g other than mongoDB), indicates that the document structure in the schema is to be used to ensure that all objects in the document are saved.
+They are saved only if setChanged() is called on the object.
 In the case of MongoDB all sub-documents are saved automatically.

 * **logger** you may pass in a supertype logger created by objectTemplate.createLogger() or createChildLogger that will be used to log any data.
 Usually you create a child logger and pass in context information you want logged.